A Good Life

 Corpus Callosum Disorders (CCDs) are extremely heterogeneous.
 This means that they have many different causes, different presentations in the brain and a very broad range of impacts, from mild to severe.

 We know that adults diagnosed with a congenital Corpus Callosum Disorder (CCD) may face cognitive, physical and psychological challenges.
-A literature review of cognitive and physical impacts of a CCD in adults can be found here
+A literature review reporting the cognitive and physical impacts of a CCD in adults can be found and downloaded here

 There is no evidence-based research in which adults with a CCD have been asked how it affects their quality of life or personal wellbeing.
 If we want to know this, the best approach is to ask them about their own lives.To try to understand the elements that help to have a good life or the barriers faced, we need to ask the people who live with them.